FAQ

 Is Smith and Sniff scripted or planned?

 No, not at all.
-Jonny and Richard sometimes make notes of things they want to talk about, or Jonny messages Richard and says 'when we record the next podcast remember to ask me about a very thin Hillman Imp enthusiast' or something.
+Jonny and Richard sometimes make notes of things they want to talk about, or Jonny messages Richard and says something like 'when we record the next podcast remember to ask me about a very thin Hillman Imp enthusiast'.
 But that's it.
 From there on in, it's ad libbed.
-Except the random trivia at the end and Jonny's fake YouTube channels or Sade projects which Richard notes down in advance so he doesn't have to think of something on the spot.
+Except the random trivia at the end and the nonsense about Jonny's fake YouTube channels / Sade projects / Fish shenanigans which Richard usually notes down in advance so he doesn't have to think of something on the spot.

 What's this OTSOT thing about?

 Jonny likes to watch old music videos while he's brushing his teeth for reasons it's probably not worth diving into here.
 One day he watched one of Marillion performing Kayleigh on Top of the Pops in the '80s and mentioned on the podcast (episode 99) how ridiculous they looked.
-From there we began to wonder what they drove back in their heyday and in the following weeks listeners began to send us unsolicited information about the Marillion fleet culminating in someone well-connected offering to get us a phone number for Fish from Marillion (even though he's not in Marillion any more and hasn't been for over 30 years).
-After that Jonny and Richard called a Marillion amnesty and try not to mention them any more.
-They don't even know any of the band's songs (apart from Kayleigh.
-Everyone knows Kayleigh).
+This prompted a conversation wondering what they drove back in their heyday and in the following weeks listeners began to send in unsolicited information about the Marillion fleet culminating in someone well-connected offering to find a phone number for Fish from Marillion (even though he's not in Marillion any more and hasn't been for over 30 years).
+After that Jonny and Richard called a Marillion amnesty and swore not to mention them.
+This hasn't worked out very well.

 Why do you often say 'Ford' and 'sport' in a stupid way?